 Elf on the Shelf Names and Ideas

-The Elf on the Shelf: A Christmas Tradition (With Blue-eyed Girl Elf Wearing Skirt) A fun Christmas tradition that the whole family can look forward to every year is the Elf on the Shelf.
+The Elf on the Shelf is a fun Christmas tradition that the whole family can look forward to every year is the Elf on the Shelf.
 This clever idea is all about one of Santa’s Elves that the family adopts who has magical powers to watch over your children during the holidays to ensure they have good behavior

 Once you find your elf, and you read the story about the Elf on the Shelf to your children, you are now ready to adopt your elf on the shelf doll.
 The adoption process takes place on the web and you will first need to come up with a very special name for your little elf.